ridaamirini/phanxymons/README.md

 Monster for the phanxbot (https://www.twitch.tv/phanxgames)

 # Description
-Submit your custom made phanxy-mons for the new chatbot game replacing the "pokebot".
+Submit your custom made phanxymons for the new chatbot game replacing the "pokebot".

 # Rules
 * 100x100px